Campbell University Data & Information Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Campbell, approximately 87% of students took out student loans averaging $6,670 a year.
-That adds up to $26,680 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Campbell, approximately 55% of students took out student loans averaging $8,711 a year.
+That adds up to $34,844 over four years for those students.

 How Much Money Do Campbell Graduates Make?bachelor's degree recipients from Campbell make around $45,900 per year during the early years of their employment.
 This is good news for future Campbell graduates since it is 15% more than the average college graduate's salary of $39,802 per year.